 - How collecting stories and pictures along the way is helping Alexis to write her first book based on her travels.
 She wrote in notebooks and updated her blog whenever she could find an internet cafe.
 Writing a blog is a great way to record your work in progress.

-- How journalism experience helped with writing notes whilst travelling
+- How journalism experience helped with writing notes whilst traveling

-- Aiming to be in a new niche – women who are not looking for a relationship while travelling! (the anti-Eat, Pray Love?!)
+- Aiming to be in a new niche – women who are not looking for a relationship while traveling! (the anti-Eat, Pray Love?!)